 San Diego Central Library

 San Diego’s downtown Central Library opened in 2013 after a $185 million construction effort.
-The nine-story library features a 14 by 6ft video wall.
-Named the Sony Wall after its sponsor, it’s used to display local landmarks, history and other San Diego-specific features.
-The wall consists of seven 46-inch TV screens and is connected using two computers and seven modified video game consoles.
+The nine-story library features a 14 by 6ft video wall and displays local landmarks, history and other San Diego-specific features.
+The wall uses two computers and seven modified video game consoles with seven 46-inch TV screens.

 The cable company and broadband giant has also invested in video wall technology.
 Comcast has a digital signage display in the main public lobby of the Comcast Center, located in downtown Philadelphia.
 Named the “Comcast Experience Video Wall,” the wall is an 83 feet wide by 25 feet tall video monitor, with a 10 million pixel display image.